-He stated they are working on the tree that fell at the water plant.
+He stated that they are working on the tree that fell at the water plant.

-He stated that he will be addressing irrigation concerns with start of the rainy season.
+He stated that he will be addressing irrigation concerns at the start of the rainy season.

 There was discussion on an issue discovered at the ride around with Vice Chair Holloway concerning the plants that had been added to the median on Cays Drive.